natecostello/van_two_point_oh/blog/2021-3-31-rpi-to-ut61e-comms/rpi-to-uni-t-ut61e-comms.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr:
+tldr: 'We setup an RPi to communicate with log from our UNI-T UT61E.
+This will allow us to script and automate testing of van electrical components down the road.'
 ---
 **TLDR: We setup an RPi to communicate with log from our UNI-T UT61E.
-This will allow us to script and automate testing of van electrical components down the road.**<!--excerpt-->
+This will allow us to script and automate testing of van electrical components down the road.**

 ### Getting an RPi talking to a UNI-T UT61E